Click to go directly to That day☝︎

-Now where do we vegans get our protein from?
-Well a nice place to check is google images- just type in 'vegan protein sources' and you'll get a bunch of fun little lists like the one I provided to the right.
-There's honestly tons and tons of vegan protein sources that you may have never thought of (or even heard of).
+An easy place to find out vegan protein sources is just by looking up ‘vegan protein sources’.
+There's honestly tons of vegan protein sources that you may have never thought of (or even heard of).

-Another important thing I want to explain is how much protein we need.
-It's common for people to look at protein as something that you can never get too much of.. but that's truly not the case.
+It's common for people to look at protein as something that you can never get too much of.. but that's not the case.
 The Dietary Reference Intake for protein is 0.8 grams per kilogram of body weight (0.36 g/lb).
-The WHO also states that we only need about 5% of our calories to come from protein.
-Now that amount can easily be met on a vegan diet.
-The only way you could possibly not get enough protein is by not consuming enough calories.
+The WHO also states that we need at least 5% of our calories to come from protein.
+Now that amount can easily be met on a vegan diet unless you’re under eating.
 You don't need to go out of your way to eat high-protein products or take protein powder- but if you want to you can!
-If you're a body builder you might want to consume more protein but otherwise it's not something to think about.
-Feel free to research more about this though because you shouldn't just believe everything you read on the internet!

-(P.S.
-There is protein in every food (except certain condiments like oil and vinegar and other misc. things) But there's protein in even fruits and veggies!
-Chronometer is great and will tell you how much is in any food.)
+P.S.
+There is protein in almost every food except certain condiments like oil and vinegar and other misc. things but there's protein in even fruits and veggies!
+Cronometer is great and will tell you how much is in any food.

 Low Energy Levels (1)